AshIgnYeo/rails_stimulus_generator/README.md

 A simple rails generator to help generate new Stimulus controllers.

-Before anything ensure you have stimulus by running
+Before anything, ensure you have stimulus by running

 ```
 rails webpacker:install:stimulus
 ```

-to download, go to your rails project root and run
+Once you have stimulus in your project, go to your rails project root and run

 ```
 mkdir lib/generators && cd $_